 - Attend individual mentoring sessions and Fellowship events, which include an orientation and dinner, a group mentoring session and a graduation luncheon.

-- Reside in residential housing on the campus of George Washington University in downtown DC over the course of their internships.
+- Reside in District House - Studio Doubles on the campus of George Washington University in downtown DC from June 6 - July 31, 2020.

 To apply for the Council of American Ambassadors International Affairs Fellowship Program, each applicant must complete the following steps: